FraunhoferIKS/parcs/docs/source/technical/graph_objects.rst

 .. literalinclude:: examples/cdag_examples/edge_identity.py
     :lines: 20-25

-However, when an edge object is instantiated independently and outside a graph object, it is not necessary to give any node names
+However, when an edge object is instantiated independently and outside a graph object, it is not necessary to give any node names.

-.. seealso:: :ref:`Edge API reference <edge_api>`

 .. _node_doc: